 Whether it is a desert or festival item after a meal without sweets it’s incomplete for Bangladeshi tradition.
 The people of this geographical area love to eat sweets and feed others.
 During visit relatives’ homes, people buy it as a gift also for their own family.
 Except for those occasions, easy Bangladeshi sweet snack is very familiar with Bengali people.

-Each culture people have different food item for the feast.
-You may know that western people celebrate with drinks which may be an alcoholic that is not permissible for us as Muslims, but we use sweet as the festive food item.
+In each culture, people have different food items for the feast.
+You may know that western people celebrate with drinks that may be alcoholic that is not permissible for us as Muslims, but we use sweets as the festive food item.

 Generally in marriage ceremony sweet is a popular dessert item with yogurt.
 Rather than that, people serve it for the guest.
 Anyone who has good news like a new job, newborn baby, promotion, etc they celebrate by serving sweet to the relative, neighbor.

 Let’s see the top sweet item from different areas of Bangladesh.

 Roashgullah is the bearer of Bengali food.
 Many people understand Rosgullah when you say sweet.
 Not only in Bangladesh few foreigners also know that it’s a Bengali food if you mentioned the name.
 However, the taste gains popularity among locals before the outsider.
 The raw material of the Rosgullah is milk.
 With each bite of it, you will realize why the name is Rosgullah.
 The soaked syrup will come when you bite or chew it.

 People who like sweet dessert Sandesh will be one of their favorite ones.
 After taking a piece of Sandesh inside the mouth maybe you will close your eyes due to the blend of chenna(make from milk), sugar, or molasses.
 This dried sweet is another favorite item throughout the country.
 Years after years it’s a traditional food of Bangladesh.